See photos (6)

 Continue west to the small beach of Port Puce (also known as Port Puns).
 Heather dominates the landscape here.
 The path follows a winding coastline, descending to Bordery Beach, climbing to a promontory, then descending again to Deuborh Beach via the slope of a fossilised dune.
 Access inland from these coves is blocked by 18th-century fortifications.

-Beyond, the terrain flattens, crossed by three small valleys.
+Beyond, the trail flattens, crossed by three small valleys.
 Along the way, notice the wall of blue hydrangeas bordering a private property.
 Pass Port Penhoët and skirt a white house with red tiles, once the workshop of the painter Clairin, a friend of Sarah Bernhardt.

 You will reach Pointe des Poulains, where Sarah Bernhardt’s fort has stood since 1859.
 At low tide, the Île des Poulains is accessible via a tombolo, allowing a short loop around its 1868 lighthouse.